OCTRI/sparc-request-kubernetes/README.md

 The volumes persist the things like attachments.
 We use a NFS  `PersistentVolume` to preserve these files beyond the lifespan of a pod.

-The `livenessProbe` informs the scheduler when the new pod is up and that it can terminate the old pod.
-This is important because the database migrations and asset compilation can take a bit of time and this reduces the time the application is unavailable.
+The `livenessProbe` informs the scheduler when the container is unresponsive and that it should restart the pod.
+This ensures that if for any reason the application fails it will be restarted without intervention.

 #### Delayed Job